-Altered Insulin Secretory Responses to Glucose in Diabetic and Nondiabetic Subjects With Mutations in the Diabetes Susceptibility Gene MODY3 on Chromosome 12
+Altered Insulin Secretory Responses to Glucose in Subjects with a Mutation in the MODY1 Gene on Chromosome 20

 - Views Icon Views

 - Share Icon Share